1926 United Kingdom general strike: General strike, May 1926

 In the meantime, the government put in place a "militia" of special constables called the Organisation for the Maintenance of Supplies (OMS) of volunteers to maintain order in the street.
 A special constable said: "It was not difficult to understand the strikers' attitude toward us.
 After a few days I found my sympathy with them rather than with the employers.
 For one thing, I had never realized the appalling poverty which existed.
 If I had been aware of all the facts, I should not have joined up as a special constable".
 It was decided that fascists would not be allowed to enlist in the OMS without first giving up their political beliefs, as the government feared a right-wing backlash so the fascists formed the so-called "Q Division" under Rotha Lintorn-Orman to combat the strikers.
+Striking workers attempted to convince Royal Marines stationed at Surrey Docks to defect by inviting them to drink at local pubs and distributing communist propaganda.
+MI5 wrote the effort was "without much result, apart from the consumption of an inordinate amount of beer."

 On 6 May 1926, there was a change of atmosphere.
 The government newspaper, British Gazette, suggested that means of transport into London began to improve compared to the first day with volunteers, car sharing, cyclists, private buses, as well as strikebreakers.
 A statement on the front page indicated 200 London General Omnibus Company buses 'on the streets'.
-Only 86 LGOC buses, however were operating.
+Only 86 LGOC buses, however, were operating.
+Workers at a Shell fuel depot in Thames Haven joined the strike.
+Picketers cut telegraph wires, pulled down fences, and obstructed the road with trees to impede a convoy of special constables traveling to Thames Haven.

-On 7 May 1926, the TUC met with Samuel and worked out a set of proposals designed to end the dispute.
+On 7 May 1926, the TUC met Samuel and worked out a set of proposals designed to end the dispute.
 The Miners' Federation rejected the proposals.
 The British Worker was increasingly difficult to operate, as Churchill had requisitioned the bulk of the supply of the paper's newsprint so it reduced its size from eight pages to four.
 In the meantime, the government took action to protect the men who decided to return to work.